nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - Object -> LoadFloat(function.Function<Object,Object>: nameFunc, float: defaultValue) -> Float
   - *example:* `LoadFloat(NumberNameToString(),23F)`
-  - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+  - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*

 - long -> LoadFloat(String: name) -> Float
   - *example:* `LoadFloat('foo')`